 Blufftop Trail: Palos Verdes Drive West to Paseo del Mar

 - Location: Palos Verdes Estates, on the corner of Paseo del Mar and Palos Verdes Drive West.
 From I-110, take the Pacific Coast Highway exit and head north/west for 5.6 miles.
-Turn left onto Calle Mayor, go 1.3 miles and turn right on Palos Verdes Blvd.
+Turn left onto Calle Mayor, go 1.3 miles and turn left on Palos Verdes Blvd.
 Go 0.5 miles and turn right on Palos Verdes Drive West and go 1.8 miles to the intersection with Paseo del Mar.
 Park either on Paseo del Mar or in the small lot on the corner.
 From the LAX area, follow Pacific Coast Highway/Sepulveda Blvd. south from I-105 for 8 miles, and turn right on Palos Verdes Blvd.
 G0 1.4 miles and turn right on Palos Verdes Drive West and go 1.8 miles to the intersection with Paseo del Mar.